-Effective 1 August 2013, OCSP responders MUST NOT respond with a "good" status for such certificates.
+Effective 1 August 2013, OCSP responders for MUST NOTCAs which are not Technically Constrained in line with Section 9.7 MUST NOT respond with a "good" status for such certificates.

 13.2.7 Certificate Suspension

 The Repository MUST NOT include entries that indicate that a Certificate is suspended.